Mental Health and Wellness Resources for Educators

 Take a self-compassion break

 At least once a week, maybe before class begins or during prep time, take a five-minute self-compassion break.
-The Great Good in Education researchers say when we face challenges with students or colleagues, our response is usually to beat ourselves up and that’s not healthy.
+The Greater Good in Education researchers say when we face challenges with students or colleagues, our response is usually to beat ourselves up and that’s not healthy.
 It’s better for everyone if we choose to treat ourselves with kindness.
 The GGIE website has specific steps for practicing this moment of reflection and self-care.
 Start with a few deep breaths (belly breathe), think of something that’s causing you stress, acknowledge it’s bothering you, that it’s not unusual for someone to feel like you do in this situation, then put your hands over your heart and give yourself grace.

 Create a web of support